medialab/artoo/jquery.md

 <h2 id="settings">jQuery settings</h2>

-If you find exhausting to use `artoo.$` or `ß` in pages where **artoo** thinks he should not automatically override them and if you know reassigning `$` won't cause trouble, you are obviously free to do so.
+If you find exhausting to use `artoo.$` in pages where **artoo** thinks he should not override another `$` variable and if you know for sure that reassigning it won't cause trouble, you are obviously free to do so.

 ```js
 var $ = artoo.$;